March 23, 2017 - Yonder

 These people will pull you aside on the street or on public transportation and ask to see your passport or other official documents.
 Once they have them, they will look you in the eye and tell you that to get them back, you’ll have to pay a bribe.
 If you don’t pay, they will simply walk off with your documents.
 Most people pay up since it’s next to impossible to go back home without proper paperwork.

-This scam is tricky because it’s hard to know if the person you’re speaking with is an actual official.
+This scam is tricky because it’s hard to know if the person you’re speaking with is an actual official or fake police.
 If you have any doubts whatsoever, request that they take you to the police station where you would be happy to show them any paperwork they’d like to see.
+Make sure you purchase a travel insurance policy prior to leaving for your vacation –if your passport (or any other personal items!) are lost or stolen so you can get home safe and sound.

 Don’t Fret the Scam

-Unfortunately, there are always going to be people looking to steal from you.
+Unfortunately, there are always people looking to take things from you.
 No matter how prepared you feel, it can be easy to fall for a scam if you don’t know what to look for.
-This should never deter you from seeing the world, just make sure to be extra careful.
+This should never deter you from seeing the world, just make sure to be extra careful when you travel.